Staff Contacts for the New England Region

 - designing and delivering learning events

 All administrative staff are available to take your calls and answer general questions by phone or email.
 They provide assistance with events information and registrations; invoices and payments; records, web postings, and more.
 They also each have their area of specialty or focus.
-Please check the contact numbers to the right to see if your question or concern might most easily be addressed by a particular person.
-If not, simply call the office at (617) 948-6415 or email newengland [at] uua [dot] org.
+Please check the contact numbers to the right to see if your question or concern might most easily be addressed by a particular person, or simply call the office at (617) 948-6415 or email newengland [at] uua [dot] org.

 Regionalization of District Staff